Professional career based salmon fishing guide advice on the best approach to fishing Scotland's famous River Tay for new and experienced fishers.

 Having caught my first salmon in 1970 at the age of 5 years old my own personal relationship with the River Tay has been special and has spanned decades as a ghillie (guide) looking after and providing quality introductions to River Tay salmon fishing for thousands of salmon fishers.
 Once you've fished the Tay don't be surprised if she lures you back annually such is her outstanding natural beauty & prowess as Scotland's deepest and longest salmon river.

-To maximise your chances of catching salmon on the River Tay it is always advisable to hire the professional servives of an expert.
+To maximise your chances of catching salmon on the River Tay it is always advisable to hire the professional services of an expert.
 Follow this link for detailed information on how to book a professional River Tay salmon fishing guide.
 Your professional Tay salmon guide will supply all of the required salmon fishing equipment including chest waders and waterproof jackets in addition to any required tactical fine tuning and seasonally appropriate Tay salmon fishing access.